Civil War on the Don: Final victory of the Reds

-In the autumn of 1919, the Offensive of the Armed Forces of the South of Rossiya on Moskva was stopped and the Whites, putting up stubborn resistance, slowly but steadily retreated to the south.
+In the autumn of 1919, the Offensive of the Armed Forces of South Russia on Moscow was stopped and the Whites, putting up stubborn resistance, slowly but steadily retreated to the south.
 On January 7, 1920, the Cavalry–Consolidated Corps of Boris Dumenko captured the capital of the White Don, Novocherkassk.
-On January 10, units of the 1st Cavalry Armiya under the command of Semyon Budyonny took Rostov–on–Don by force.
+On January 10, units of the 1st Cavalry Army under the command of Semyon Budyonny took Rostov–on–Don by force.

-On January 17, the Red Armiya continued its offensive, but the Red Armiya soldiers failed to gain a foothold on the left bank of the Don, but to the left they still reached the Manych River, threatening the right flank of the Volunteer Corps.
+On January 17, the Red Army continued its offensive, but the Red Army soldiers failed to gain a foothold on the left bank of the Don, but to the left they still reached the Manych River, threatening the right flank of the Volunteer Corps.

-On February 7, under the general leadership of Anton Denikin, the counteroffensive of the Armed Forces of the South of Rossiya began.
+On February 7, under the general leadership of Anton Denikin, the counteroffensive of the Armed Forces of South Russia began.
 On February 6–8, the Volunteer Corps of Lieutenant General Aleksandr Kutepov and the 3rd Don Separate Corps broke through the defenses of the 8th Army and captured Rostov and Nakhichevan.
 The «colored» regiments – the Kornilovites, Markovites, and Drozdovites, as well as the Combined Guards Cavalry – particularly distinguished themselves.

-However, on February 10, by order of the Supreme Command of the Armed Forces of the South of Rossiya, Rostov–on–Don was again abandoned without a fight, due to the flank threat of the Red Units.
+However, on February 10, by order of the Supreme Command of the Armed Forces of South Russia, Rostov–on–Don was again abandoned without a fight, due to the flank threat of the Red Units.

 On February 25–27, south of the strategically important Sredniy Egorlyk, the Battle of Egorlyk took place – the largest cavalry battle in the history of the Civil War, with up to 25 thousand sabres on both sides, in which General Pavlov's White Cavalry was defeated and retreated to Egorlytskaya.